lsst-tstn/tstn-010/index.rst

 Control Package Utilities are analogous to the utilities discussed in `Observing Utilities`_, but have been evolved and moved into the production code areas.
 Sanctioned Control Utilities will exist at multiple levels.
 These utilities will primarily be called by jobs for the Queue, but not in all cases.
-Top level utilities will apply to both telescopes, all instruments, then each level down will have it's own utilities.
+Top-level utilities will apply to both telescopes, all instruments, then each level down will have it's own utilities.
 An example of this could (not necessarily will) be the centering utility described above, since the desired position for stars in LATISS will differ from the main telescope.